robocomp/robocomp/tools/robocompdsl/DEVELOPER.md

 This new directory should have at the same time files of the template with the variables in a directory *files* and other directory *functions* with the corresponding files that could be necessary.
-Finally, the template as such can be implemented as a module with a class that should inherit from AbstractTemplate.
+Finally, the template as such can be implemented as a module with a class that should inherit from AbstractComponentTemplate.
 The necessary methods can be added to this new class as it has been described in the previous section for its use with the template.
 You can consult the examples of this classes in the Python and C++ implementation of the templates:
 * [templates/templateCPP/templatecpp.py](./templates/templateCPP/templatecpp.py)
 * [templates/templatePython/templatepython.py](./templates/templatePython/templatepython.py)